Once you discover all the benefits of apple cider vinegar for horses, it’s really a no-brainer.

 Caution: Only use ACV in plastic buckets as it can leach minerals from metal or galvanized tanks.

-7. Ease arthritis symptoms.
-Both horses and humans alike have benefited from ACV to help control arthritis pain and stiffness.
+Both horses and humans alike have benefited from ACV to help control arthritis joint pain and stiffness.

 When fed daily ACV, works to remove toxins, restore pH balance and increase crucial minerals, all of which improves joint health.

-8. Treat hoof problems.
-I’ve seen great results using ACV to care for minor hoof ailments including bruises, abscesses and thrush.
+I’ve seen great results using ACV to care for minor hoof ailments including bruises and abscesses.

 For best results, spray weeds early in the growing season and as often as possible.